NotReallySynthPlls/NotReallySynthPlls/docs/talk/index.md

 *Analog PLL, Courtesy Niknejad EECS 242B Lectures*

 This block diagram depicts the *analog charge-pump PLL*, probably the most-used (and certainly most-taught) architecture around.
 The idea turning this circuit digital (or at least *more* digital) has been around for a few decades.
 Unlike in, say, analog signal processing, the digital hasn't secured nearly as decisive a win in this space.
 Why not?
-We can start with

 It's worth digging around which parts of the charge-pump PLL are so objectionably analog.
 For most folks, the ugly part is right about here: